TrilemmaFoundation/canada-tech/README.md

-# canada-tech
+# Canada Tech

-A list of tech employers based in Canada
+A list of tech employers based in Canada.